Ting22120154/WSU_DevOps_2025/README.md

 ---

+## SNS Integration

+This project uses **Amazon SNS (Simple Notification Service)** to send email alerts.

+- A CloudWatch Alarm is triggered when a website fails or has high latency.
+- The alarm sends a message to an SNS Topic.
+- That topic is subscribed to your email.
+- You receive the alert via email.

+SNS can also support other types of notifications (e.g. SMS, Lambda triggers, webhooks) if extended in the future.

+---

 ##  Email Alerts

 When an alarm is triggered (e.g. a website is down or slow), an email is sent via Amazon SNS.